peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 </a>
 `1920x1080-2.jpg (143 KB)`

-Notice how this image has a bit more detail than the previous one.
-In this case, the small image will need to be a bit larger `(128x72)` to capture the detail.
+This image has more detail than the previous one.
+In this case, the small image needs to be a bit larger `(128x72)` to capture the detail.
 Finding the right size takes some experimenting.

 <a href="{{ site.baseurl }}/images/128x72.png">
   <img src="{{ site.baseurl }}/images/128x72.png" style="width: 100%; height auto;" />
 </a>
 `128x72.png (7 KB)`

-This technique is also suitable for blurred background photos — the kind you typically see combined with a text overlay.
-In this case, saving the image as a jpeg yields a smaller file size.
+This technique is also suitable for blurred background photos—the kind you typically see behind a text overlay.
+In this case, saving the image as a JPEG yields a smaller file size.

 <a href="{{ site.baseurl }}/images/1920x1080-4.jpg">
   <img src="{{ site.baseurl }}/images/1920x1080-4.jpg" />